 A small sample of tissue is removed for microscopic examination.
 A fine hollow needle is guided under imaging procedures like a CT scan to collect the tissue sample.

 High-intensity radiation is used to produce detailed 3-dimensional computerized images.
 They are used to locate and measure the tumor's size.
 Various imaging tests used are:

-In rare symptomatic cases, CT and MRI may not detect adrenal tumors.
-Adrenal cancer doctors may then test blood from each adrenal gland to determine whether the production of hormones is unilateral or bilateral.
+In rare symptomatic cases, CT and MRI may not detect this kind of tumor.
+Cancer doctors may then test blood from each adrenal gland to determine whether the production of hormones is unilateral or bilateral.